DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 	100 -> ERROR_6
 }
 ```
 Note that the final alteration (in this case `ERROR_6`, always covers the remaining `Percent`s up to and including 100.
 This can result in a very weird proportions where there are not a lot of `Percent`s left.

-Although these outcomes are unintuitive and therefore not very user-friendly, the common usecase for these disruptions is so
+Although these outcomes are unintuitive and therefore not very user-friendly, these disruptions are typically used to return a maximum of two or three alterations at a time (to simulate an already degraded state), so we designed the algorithm such that those common cases are intuitive and only reject configurations where the implementation definitely goes against the users' intentions (such as alterations that are defined but never apply).